 Allocation conditions.
-In order to share in the profit sharing contribution you must satisfy the following condition(s):
+In order to share in the profit sharing contribution for a Plan Year, you must satisfy the following conditions:

-- If you are employed on the last day of the Plan Year, you will share if you completed a Year of Service during the Plan Year. - You will share in the profit sharing contribution for the year regardless of the amount of service you complete during the Plan Year in the year of your death, disability or retirement.
+- If you are employed on the last day of the Plan Year, you will share regardless of the amount of service you completed during the Plan Year. - If you terminate employment (not employed on the last day of the Plan Year), you will not share regardless of the amount of service you completed during the Plan Year.